GrantMeStrength/FizzTerm/ReadMe.md

 The simplest way around this is to copy the SD.H library, and then search and replace references to *Serial.* to *Serial1.* in the source code.
 Or just don't use the *!LIST* command - other commands will work fine.

+(On the todo list is to rewrite everything to support SDFat library instead.)

 ## Operation